sharpchen/sharpchen.github.io/docs/document/Skill/PowerShell/docs/Terminology.md

 Session is an environment state created on Powershell instance starts.
 A session is not a scope, all environment of sessions are isolated.
 The scope of the session is the top scope.

+### SessionState

+A SessionState object holds the state of a PowerShell session or a module.
+Most importantly, the SessionState manages variables, functions and cmdlets by holding a stack of Scopes.
+**`[scriptblock]` uses the SessionState object to look for variables and functions based on the scoping rule**.

 ## Runspace